petabyt/asm/README.md

 ./as foo.asm
 ```

 For learning purposes only.
-The only thing working is the
+Pretty much the only thing
-`mov` instruction.
+working is mov.